-In April of 2013, Allen became the first African American CEO in BBBS Independence Region’s celebrated 100-year history.
+In April of 2013, Allen became the first Black CEO in BBBS Independence Region’s celebrated 100-year history.
 He has significantly grown the Agency as measured by number of children served, revenue generation from donors and programs and overall visibility.
 As a result, Allen now manages the largest one-to-one mentoring program in the Commonwealth and the third largest Big Brothers Big Sisters Agency in the nation.

 He has received numerous awards, including: